Editorial advisory

 Water Verdict

-Greenwood County receives a fair water quality assessment with a grade of B and a score of 68.2 out of 100.
+Greenwood County, South Carolina receives a fair water quality assessment with a grade of B and a score of 68.2 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 2 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 21.9% — worth watching in drier seasons.

 Violation Context

-Greenwood County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Greenwood County, South Carolina show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 1.8 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+For independent context, 2,629 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance